-SEED welcomes innovative ideas from any enterprise in a developing country or country in transition, which is working in partnership with others to generate economic, environmental and social benefits.
+SEED welcomes innovative and sustainable enterprises from Waste Management and Green ICT (information and communications technology) sectors in India, which are working in partnership with others to generate economic, environmental and social benefits.
 SEED's independent International Jury of experts selects Award Winners, those enterprises that have the greatest promise of making substantial improvements in poverty eradication and environmental sustainability while contributing to a greener economy.
-Proposals, which do not fulfil ALL the eligibility criteria below should not be submitted.
+We request all potential proposals to carefully read our criteria before completing an application.
 Click on the points below for more information.

 SEED Award Winners must:

 The activities covered by the enterprise described in the application should be entrepreneurial and innovative, for example delivering new services to communities locally or regionally, bringing a new product to market, or developing a new, effective and financially sustainable way of delivering environmental and social benefits.

 b) demonstrates entrepreneurship and innovation in either 'Waste Management' or 'Green ICT'

 SEED accepts applications from enterprises working in Waste Management and Green ICT sector for SEED Awards 2016, India.
 Any application will be considered as long as it fulfils these eligibility criteria and therefore has the potential to contribute towards Triple Bottom Line (TBL) impacts, which means enterprise should integrate economic, social and environmental aspects into the business model.
 SEED is looking for enterprise that can make a significant contribution to sustainable development by delivering: